simov/markdown-viewer/README.md

 - Regular dollar sign `$` in text that is not part of a math formula should be escaped: `\$`
 - Regular markdown escaping for parentheses: `\(` and `\)`, and brackets: `\[` and `\]` is not supported.
 MathJax will convert anything between these delimiters to math formulas, unless they are wrapped in backticks: `` `\(` `` or fenced code blocks.

-> The MathJax support currently works only for local file URLs and remote origins without strict *Content Security Policy (CSP)* set.
-For example it won't work for files hosted on GitHub.
+> The MathJax support currently works only on local file URLs and remote origins without strict *Content Security Policy (CSP)* set.
+For example it won't work for files hosted on the GitHub's `raw.githubusercontent.com` origin.
+However you can bypass this by enabling the [Disable CSP](#disable-content-security-policy) option.

 ## Emoji

 - Emoji shortnames like: `:sparkles:` will be converted to :sparkles: using [EmojiOne][emojione] images.
 - Currently unicode symbols like `✨` and ASCII emoji like `:D` are not supported.

-> The Emoji support currently works only for local file URLs and remote origins without strict *Content Security Policy (CSP)* set.
-For example it won't work for files hosted on GitHub.
+> The Emoji support currently works only on local file URLs and remote origins without strict *Content Security Policy (CSP)* set.
+For example it won't work for files hosted on the GitHub's `raw.githubusercontent.com` origin.
+However you can bypass this by enabling the [Disable CSP](#disable-content-security-policy) option.

 # Advanced Options